The impact of overtime on salaried personnel

 June 28, 2016

-Since president Obama signed (28 May 2016) legislation raising the minimum bar for salaried people to qualify for overtime, I have been getting two questions: (1) What does this mean and (2) How does it affect my shiftwork operation.
+Since President Obama signed (28 May 2016) legislation raising the minimum bar for salaried people to qualify for overtime, I have been getting two questions: (1) What does this mean and (2) How does it affect my shiftwork operation.

-The answer to the first if fairly straight forward.
+The answer to the first is fairly straight forward.
 If you have a salaried person at your facility that is being paid less than $47, 476 a year, then you must pay overtime at the rate of time and one-half for all hours worked in excess of 40 in a pay week.

 Supervisors are typically salaried.
 Sometimes they are home-grown in that they come from the existing hourly workforce.
 Sometimes they are brought in from the outside.